spiral/docs/docs/en/component/exceptions.md

 ### Available Reporters

-The `Spiral\Exceptions\Reporter\SnapshotterReporter` and `Spiral\Exceptions\Reporter\LoggerReporter` reporters
-are available out of the box.
+The `Spiral\Exceptions\Reporter\LoggerReporter` reporter are available out of the box.

-#### SnapshotterReporter

-This reporter adds an ability to create and save a `snapshot` from an exception.
-For this feature, the `Spiral\Snapshots\SnapshotterInterface` implementation must be registered in the application container.

-By default, Bootloader `Spiral\Bootloader\SnapshotsBootloader` is already registered with a binding implementation of the interface in the [application bundle](https://github.com/spiral/app).
+Additionally, the Spiral Framework provides a `Spiral\Exceptions\Reporter\FileReporter` reporter that isn't part of the `Exceptions` component but is available by default in the application.

 #### LoggerReporter

 This reporter adds an ability to log an exception using a logger registered in the application.
 A logger reporter is enabled by default in the application bundle.

+#### FileReporter

+This reporter adds the ability to create and save in a file `snapshot` with detailed information from an exception.

+In the [application bundle](https://github.com/spiral/app) this reporter enabled by default.

 ### Adding a Reporter